 A report on using CBD for multiple sclerosis found that using CBD could help relieve pain by reducing spasticity in patients.
 Another study found that CBD helps users by suppressing inflammatory and neuropathic pain.
 Similarly, research on using cannabinoids for chronic pain found that cannabinoids could potentially help with issues such as neuropathic pain, fibromyalgia, and rheumatoid arthritis.

 Many users also report that CBD helps with their symptoms.
-A study on CBD users found that 62% of CBD users used it with the intention of treating a medical condition, with the most common being pain.
+A study on CBD users found that 62% of CBD users used it with the intention of treating a medical condition, with the most common being a pain.
 Around 36% of respondents reported that CBD helped with their symptoms by itself, with others finding it useful in conjunction with other treatments.
 Only 4.3% reported that it didn’t help very well.

 How to Use CBD Oil for Pain Management

 Using CBD Oil is incredibly simple and only takes a couple of minutes.
-Each bottle of CBD Oil comes with a dropper which you use to extract the CBD Oil and apply it underneath your tongue.
+Each bottle of CBD Oil comes with a dropper that you use to extract the CBD Oil and apply it underneath your tongue.
 Hold the oil under your tongue for around 60 to 90 seconds and it’ll be absorbed into your body where it interacts with the body’s endocannabinoid system.

 Usually, CBD Oil can work on your body within around 20-30 minutes.
 Unlike THC, CBD won’t give you a noticeable body high, but users do report feeling relieved of pain and physical distress.
 If you don’t feel any benefits, you may wish to take more.